 Don’t forget to include the little tools needed to cook a Thanksgiving meal, such as a carving set, gravy jug, and a meat thermometer.
 Be sure to add all these appliances and kitchen tools in your listing.
 Guests will feel at ease knowing they don’t have to buy or bring the little things with them.

-If you have a large backyard garden and it’s warm and sunny in your state, including a barbeque and grill in the listing description.
-Guests can cook food there too.
+If you have a large backyard garden and it’s warm and sunny in your state, include a barbeque and grill in the listing description.
+This will make your vacation rental stand out significantly, especially for families with children.

 Thanksgiving Day is a nationwide, traditional holiday which gives thanks for the food collected from the harvest.
 If guests have traveled in from out of town, they need to buy all the groceries required for the meal.
 If your visitors arrive late the night before Thanksgiving, they may not have time to go out and buy everything.
 Therefore, you can offer to pre-order some groceries for them, and add it to their payment at the end.
 Likewise, you can also arrange a turkey for them if needed.